 It is located inland of Blenheim, between the Inland Kaikoura mountains to the east where lofty Mt Tapeanuku, highest mountain outside of the Southern alps, which dominates the views standing proud at 2,885 metres.
 The western boundary skirts the mighty Wairau River, with the popular alpine Hanmer Hot Spring Resort to the South.

-In the past Molesworth was closed to the public for many years, recently the New Zealand Department of Conservation has taken ownership on behalf of the NZ government and now allows access for limited times to the public.
-Having a DOC concession our company has been able to develop a comprehensive range of tours to offer our guests, from October to May so we are delighted to bring you exclusive entry to parts of this unique and remote region where the topography varies from River Valleys to towering Mountains with shingle screes that seem to disappear to the sky, at 900 meters to over 1,554 meters, with frosts two days out of every three.
+In the past Molesworth Station was closed to the public for many years, recently the New Zealand Department of Conservation has taken ownership on behalf of the NZ government.
+Having a DOC concession our company has been able to develop a comprehensive range of tours to offer our guests, from October to May so we are delighted to bring you exclusive entry to parts of this unique and remote region where the topography varies from River Valleys to towering Mountains with shingle screes that seem to disappear to the sky, at 900 metres to over 1,554 metres, with frosts two days out of every three.